trobanga/aether/docs/getting-started/configuration.md

 aether pipeline start /path/to/fhir/files/
 ```

-### TORCH Extraction with Pseudonymization
+### TORCH Extraction with DIMP Pseudonymization

-Extract from TORCH using a CRTDL query and apply pseudonymization:
+Extract minimized data from TORCH using a CRTDL query, then apply pseudonymization via DIMP:

 ```yaml
 # aether.yaml